robalb/my-website/astro-website/src/pages/posts/helloworld.md

 After only five years since the purchase of the domain, this website is now finally alive.
-In this first, inaugural post I'll give you an overview of the technologies i used to make this website, and where i stole the design from
+In this first, inaugural post I'll give you an overview of the technologies i used to make it, and where i stole the design from

 ## The tech stack